Home warranties usually cover toilet repairs and replacements tied to normal wear and tear.

-Jump to insightSome limitations and exclusions can get your claim denied.
+Jump to insightSome exclusions like cosmetic damage, preexisting conditions and improper installation can get your claim denied.

 Jump to insightHome warranty toilet coverage

-Toilet coverage under a home warranty is usually part of the plumbing system protection.
+Toilet coverage is usually part of a plan’s core plumbing system protection.
 Most plans will pay for repair or replacement of toilets when problems are caused by normal wear and tear.
-Here are some common services included:
+Here are some common services that may be included:

 - Stoppages: Clearing toilet blockages in drain lines within your home's foundation, often by snaking or unclogging the toilet if the blockage is due to normal use.